Subscribe to Newsletter

 Recently, I came across this quote and realized that the quality of products or data is such an important part of any business.
 Data has become significantly prominent for every marketer.

-Every marketer seeks larger profits from the data they acquire by utilizing insights from this data for designing successful marketing campaigns.
+Every marketer seeks larger profits from the data they acquire, using insights from this data for designing successful marketing campaigns.
 From actions taken by employees to reactions received from customers, there is a wealth of information that a business can collect.

 These insights are transformed by savvy companies into actionable data through initiatives such as Business Intelligence, Predictive Analytics & Targeted Marketing campaigns.
 In such a scenario, not understanding the relevance of data quality would be absurd and downright detrimental to the business.
 Yet, it has been estimated that 60% of companies have an overall data health that’s unreliable.
-Due to such lack of knowledge of data quality significance, most businesses incur losses on a regular basis.
+Due to such a lack of knowledge of data quality significance, most businesses incur losses on a regular basis.

 The overall approach to data quality & its maintenance lags behind especially in terms of data-quality specific product owners.
 Employees of many organizations still lack a sense of responsibility towards providing data quality assurance.
-There is a huge void in the place of data specific roles for each business unit within organizations.
+There is a huge void in the place of data-specific roles for each business unit within organizations.

 The Result- There is a lack of Identification of Data Quality Issues & their root causes.

 This ultimately affects the overall progress of business processes.

 According to a report by Forrester Research, Data analysts allocate a significant amount of their time in vetting & validating their analytics data prior to its utilization for strategic decision making- approximately 40%.
 This means that the human resources allocated to verification & validation of data are being overutilized yet remain underproductive.